cypress-io/cypress-documentation/source/guides/continuous-integration/gitlab.md

 ```

 ## Worker Jobs

 Next, we add a `test` stage and define the worker job named `ui-chrome-tests` that will run Cypress tests with Chrome in parallel during the `test` stage.

-The addition of the {% '`parallel` attribute' https://docs.gitlab.com/ee/ci/yaml/#parallel %} to the configuration of a job will allow us to run multiples instances of Cypress at same time.
+The addition of the {% url "`parallel` attribute" https://docs.gitlab.com/ee/ci/yaml/#parallel %} to the configuration of a job will allow us to run multiples instances of Cypress at same time.

 ```yaml
 stages: